GDaMan00/HackWorkshop1/README.md

 # Learn Frontend Workshop

-In this workshop we are going to teach you common components frontend developers typically build out for a website.
-You can use this readme as a reference material for HTML and CSS.
+In this workshop, we are going to teach you common components front-end developers typically build for websites.
+You can use this document as a reference material for HTML and CSS.

-## HTML DOCS
+## HTML Documentation

 HTML stands for HyperText Markup Language.
-It is a language which allows us to write pages for the world wide web.
-It is a markup language, it enables us to write webpages using code to indicate how text and data should be displayed.
-HTML files also end with the extension .html like index.html or foo.html.
+It is a language which allows us to write web pages.
+It is a markup language that enables us to write web pages using code to indicate how text and data should be displayed.
+HTML files also end with the extension ".html".

-### HTML TEMPLATE
+### HTML Template

-This is what the structure of an HTML Document look like
+Below is the common HTML structure

 ```
 <!DOCTYPE html>